From high-end Peruvian cuisine to traditional Ethiopian eats, the world’s best flavors shine in our international restaurant guide to the East Bay.

 Can’t pronounce Oaxaca or locate this Mexican gastronomic mecca on a map?
 Just ask for the banana leaf pork, chicken mole poblano, grilled whole fish with black garlic at this Uptown Oakland restaurant.
 Pair your entrée with the smoky, chile-spiked Mezcalara margarita and an order of creamy guacamole topped with chapulines (fried grasshoppers).
 With some practice, you’ll soon be a Oaxacan connoisseur. calaveraoakland.com. -N.B.

 “Authentic with a little bit of California cuisine and fusion from Latin America” is how chef-owner Martin Castillo sums up his Peruvian style.
-He opened his Walnut Creek restaurant in July, attracting droves of diners with such delicious dishes as passion fruit ceviche, spit-roasted chicken slathered in garlic and lime, and cinnamon-spiked tres leches cake—and pisco sours, of course. limonrotisserie.com. —N.B.
+He opened his Walnut Creek restaurant in July, attracting droves of diners with such delicious dishes as passion fruit ceviche, spit-roasted chicken slathered in garlic and lime, and cinnamon-spiked tres leches cake-and pisco sours, of course. limonrotisserie.com.
+Latin American cuisine is a well-loved delicacy, and is enjoyed by many, it’s also deliciously created at the FRANCISCA RESTAURANT based in Florida, there are endless places who make this wonderful food -N.B.